 The Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind and Visually Impaired is a series of documents for teachers of students who are Blind or Visually Impaired (BVI) in pre-kindergarten through grade 12.

 - Technology Operations and Concepts

 - Digital Citizenship

-- The skill to be performed by the student and the suggested teacher activity for each skill.
+- The skill the student will perform and the suggested teacher activity for each skill

-- Columns to track a student's progress in achieving each skill; each student should have a copy of the checklist in his or her school file.
+- Columns to track a student's progress with each skill; each student should have a copy of the checklist in his or her school file

 - AT glossary

 - Tool record-keeping chart

 The guidelines are included by grade level below.
 Download the guidelines and student checklists to use for data collection.